ProjectEvergreen/todo-app/README.md

 ## Overview
 An example repo reproducing the ever so classic "Todo" app using Project Evergreen.

-> Follows the [app specification](https://github.com/tastejs/todomvc/blob/master/app-spec.md) as defined by the [Todo MVC project](http://todomvc.com/).
+> Follows the [app specification](https://github.com/tastejs/todomvc/blob/master/app-spec.md) as defined by the [Todo MVC project](http://todomvc.com/) with certain tweaks.

 ## Main Features